github129/PowerApps_flow/_posts/2019-06-15Watch all the PowerApps, Power BI and Microsoft Flow sessions from Microsoft Business Applications Summit on demand.md

 ---
 layout: post
 title: "Watch all the PowerApps, Power BI and Microsoft Flow sessions from Microsoft Business Applications Summit on demand"
-description: "<p>You may have seen all the tweets, news and announcements made at the Microsoft Business Summit this week and thought you missed out, but not to worry!!
-You can explore 200+ sessions from Microsoft Business Applications Summit, available now in the PowerApps Community.</p>
+description: "You may have seen all the tweets, news and announcements made at the Microsoft Business Summit this week and thought you missed out, but not to worry!!
+You can explore 200+ sessions from Microsoft Business Applications Summit, available now in the PowerApps Community."
-"
 categories: [公式ブログ]
 tags: [PowerApps,公式ブログ更新]
 redirect_from: